[June 29, 2022: There have been some changes made to this post. For more information, read the Editors’ notes at the bottom of the post. Editors.]

 Using camouflage and decoys to distract the enemy and protect the righteous

 - Michal put a bolster in the bed to make King Saul’s soldiers think David was sleeping there, when in fact he had fled to escape Saul’s murderous rage.
-(1 Sam.
-19:12-17)
+(1 Sam 19:12-17)

 Giving a pretext to conceal the real reason for one’s actions, when, if the real reason were known, it would put one in danger

 - God told Samuel to use a superficial pretext to disguise why he was really being sent to Bethlehem, which was to anoint the next king while King Saul was still alive.
-(1 Sam.
-16:1-13) To keep Samuel safe from King Saul’s potential fury, God instructed Samuel to say that he was going to Bethlehem to hold a sacrifice.
+(1 Sam 16:1-13) To keep Samuel safe from King Saul’s potential fury, God instructed Samuel to say that he was going to Bethlehem to hold a sacrifice.

 Falsehoods that were not sinful but sensible, because they followed the principles of justice and kindness

 Several commenters mentioned in Part One of this series the example of Christians hiding Jews from the Nazis.
-If the Gestapo have knocked on the door of Corrie Ten Boom, asking “Where are the Jews?”
+If the Gestapo had knocked on the door of Corrie Ten Boom, asking “Where are the Jews?”
 Corrie would have sinned if she had answered truthfully, “Upstairs, hidden in the attic.”
 In fact, Corrie and her family rightly drilled themselves that if they got that dreaded knock, they would feign astonished innocence by saying “What Jews?”
 The greater good of protecting the Jews from persecution meant it was right in that instance to lie to the Gestapo.

 And if they spoke a falsehood to Pharaoh, it was legitimate under the rules of war.
 Pharaoh had to all intents and purposes declared war on the Hebrews, and the midwives were right to disobey the tyrant’s orders in a way they deemed safe for them and their people.
 And just like the Resistance in World War 2, the safest and most effective form of non-compliance was by covert disobedience and misrepresentation.

 - Rahab told the Jericho soldiers that she didn’t know where the men (the spies) had come from, and that they had left Jericho by the city gate.
-If Rahab’s lie was sinful, it begs two questions: Why is she honored in the hall of faith in Hebrews 11?
+If Rahab’s lie was sinful, it begs two questions: Why is she honoured in the hall of faith in Hebrews 11?
 And why does James use her as an example of works evidencing faith?
 (Was not also Rahab the prostitute justified by works when she received the messengers and sent them out by another way?
-James 2:24-25)
+James 2:24-25.)

 - David told the priest Ahimelech that he was on a secret mission at the order of King Saul, when in fact David was fleeing from Saul’s murderous hatred.
-(1 Sam.
-21:2) It would seem that David didn’t want to put Ahimelech in a position where he would to keep a dangerous secret from Saul and Saul’s soldiers.
+(1 Sam 21:2) It would seem that David didn’t want to put Ahimelech in a position where he would have to keep a dangerous secret from Saul and Saul’s soldiers.
 Also, David probably knew that Doeg the Edomite was listening and might betray him to Saul.

 - Absalom’s servants demanded the woman at the house to tell them the whereabouts of Ahimaaz and Jonathan, two of David’s spies.
 The woman, who had just hidden the Ahimaaz and Jonathan in a well, gave a barefaced lie to Absalom’s servants: “They have gone over the brook of water.”
-(2 Sam.
-17:20)
+(2 Sam 17:20)

 - David feigned madness before Achish the Philistine King of Gath.
-(1 Sam.
-21:10-15)
+(1 Sam 21:10-15)